mrmasterplan/EnvWatcher/README.txt

 BUGS
 ====

-In the unlikely event that you encounter any bigs *ahem* please do the following:
+In the unlikely event that you encounter any bugs *ahem* please do the following:
   - Repeat the steps that lead you to the bug using debug-mode in each step.
     Debug mode is enabled by including the -d option on the command line.
   - Send me the entire output of your session.